apple/swift-migration-guide/Guide.docc/CommonProblems.md

 It is possible for reference types to be validated as `Sendable` without the `unchecked` qualifier, but this is only done under very narrow circumstances.

-To allow checked `Sendable` conformance, a class:
+To allow a checked `Sendable` conformance, a class:

 - Must be `final`
 - Cannot inherit from another class other than `NSObject`